nivlab/opendata/source/_posts/ballard2019.md

 - configural learning
 ---

-Data for a study in which N=32 participants completed a target detection task involving configural learning.
+Data from a study in which N=32 participants completed a target detection task involving configural learning.